1gravity/Kotlin-Bloc/website/docs/architecture/bloc/reducer.md

 It's a "matter of taste", which style you prefer.
 While the traditional/Redux style is to have reducers dealing with different actions, [this article](https://dev.to/feresr/a-case-against-the-mvi-architecture-pattern-1add) advocates for splitting reducers into smaller chunks.

-[Orbit](https://orbit-mvi.org/) is one of the frameworks championing the MVVM+ style (that's what they call it in [this article](https://appmattus.medium.com/top-android-mvi-libraries-in-2021-de1afe890f27)) and it served as inspiration for some of the `Kotlin BLoC` design although they take the idea one step further (see [BlowOwner](../blocowner/bloc_owner)).
+[Orbit](https://orbit-mvi.org/) is one of the frameworks championing the MVVM+ style (that's what they call it in [this article](https://appmattus.medium.com/top-android-mvi-libraries-in-2021-de1afe890f27)) and it served as inspiration for some of the `Kotlin Bloc` design although they take the idea one step further (see [BlowOwner](../blocowner/bloc_owner)).